ve3wwg/upath/README.md

  # What it Does

 upath examines your environment variable, noting the order of the colon separated components.
-It emits the same ordering, with all of the duplicate directories eliminated.
+It then emits the componentss with the same ordering, but with duplicate directories eliminated.

 After adding a directory to PATH for example, you can eliminate duplicates by doing: